lizzieinvancouver/arees/_READMEtodo.txt

 Meeting with Elsa on 8 January 2024:
 - Figures
 - Moving around my text chunks and last section
-	-> I think trait correlations would fit well after the priority effects section, with just a little tweaking
+	-> I think trait correlations would fit well after the priority effects section, with just a little tweaking (move it)
 - Need an abstract
-- My few notes on her text
 - When we get it to friendly review

-Notes from reading Elsa's part
+(Formerly notes from reading Elsa's part)

-- Can we not cite Stuble 2021 (cited once)?
-The science and stats of this paper are really poor and I would prefer not to cite it.
-- Can we change 'it is beyond the scope of this review' a little?
-More to 'we consider it beyond our focus given several recent reviews already (CITE)' (and generally this whole paragraph, feels too much like just 'we're not doing this' instead of 'we're doing this, so we're not doing this.'
+- Add very quick abstract

+- Check Cowan Bolmgren and fix it...
+Davies et al. 2019 and general idea that we need cues instead of DOY (progression of the literature).
+- Figure of annual/deciduous tree/evergreen tree

+Can I sneak this into the coexistence section?

+To maintain our focus on community assembly, we have not included studies that focus on single species, nor on purely ecosystem-level measures of phenology.
+While trophic mismatch \citep{kharouba2018global} is a potential outcome of shifting species phenology in response to global change, it is beyond the scope of this review.
+We also will not discuss how , nor the specific cues that underlie phenological transitions.

+% EMWJan8

+I didn't end up adding text for the Bazzaz ref, as I thought it fit with text we already had -- so I just referenced it.
+But I could add a sentence more explicitly about life history predicts annual to perennial, but also within season to the paragraph starting 'Integrating across intra- and inter-annual timescales is a common ...'
+(Let me know if you think I should.